kellan/laughingmeme/_posts/asides/2005-03-08-he-feels-he-can-do-more-good-working-within-the-system.md

 ---
 id: 2854
-title: '&#8220;He feels he can do more good working within the system&#8221;'
+title: '"He feels he can do more good working within the system"'
 date: '2005-03-08T11:02:52+00:00'
 author: Kellan
 layout: post